DF-Stecker-Expert-Panel/DR-GW-payload/draft-ietf-payload-tetra.md

 The media type for the TETRA codec is expected to be allocated from the IETF tree once this draft turns into an RFC.
 This media type registration covers both real-time transfer via RTP and non-real-time transfers via stored files.

-Media Type name:
+Type name:
 :   audio

-Media Subtype name:
+Subtype name:
 :   TETRA

 Required parameters:
 :   none

 Optional parameters:

-These parameters apply to RTP transfer only.
+:   These parameters apply to RTP transfer only.

-maxptime:
+  -  maxptime:
-:   The maximum amount of media which can be encapsulated in a payload packet, expressed as time in milliseconds.
+The maximum amount of media which can be encapsulated in a payload packet, expressed as time in milliseconds.
 The time is calculated as the sum of the time that the media present in the packet represents.
 The time  **SHOULD** be an integer multiple of the frame size.
 If this parameter is not present, the sender  **MAY** encapsulate any number of speech frames into one RTP packet.

-ptime:
+  -  ptime:
-:   see RFC 4566 [@!RFC4566].
+see RFC 4566 [@!RFC4566].

+Encoding considerations:
+:   This media type is framed and binary according Section 4.8 of RFC 6838 [@RFC6838].

 Security considerations:
 :   See Section [] (#Security) of RFC XXXX.
 [RFC Editor: Upon publication as an RFC, please replace "XXXX" with the number assigned to this document and remove this note.]

-Interoperability considerations:
+Interoperability considerations: N/A

 Published specification:
+:   RFC XXXX [RFC Editor: Upon publication as an RFC, please replace "XXXX" with the number assigned to this document and remove this note.]

 Applications that use this media type:

-This media type is used in applications needing transport or storage of encoded voice.
+:   This media type is used in applications needing transport or storage of encoded voice.
 Some examples include; Voice over IP, streaming media, voice messaging, and voice recording on recording systems.

+Additional Information:

+    - Deprecated alias names for this type: N/A
+    - Magic number(s): N/A
+    - File extension(s): N/A
+    - Macintosh file type code(s): N/A

+Person & email address to contact for further information:
+: Andreas Reisenbauer <andreas.reisenbauer@frequentis.com>
+    IETF Payload Working Group <payload@ietf.org>

 Intended usage:
 :   COMMON

+Restrictions on usage:
+:   This media type depends on RTP framing and hence is only defined for transfer via RTP RFC 3550 [@!RFC3550].
+Transport within other framing protocols is not defined at this time.

+Author:
+:   Andreas Reisenbauer  <andreas.reisenbauer@frequentis.com>

+Change controller:
+:   The IETF PAYLOAD Working Group, or other party as designated by the IESG.

 # Mapping to SDP
 The information carried in the media type specification has a specific mapping to fields in the Session Description Protocol [@!RFC4566], which is commonly used to describe RTP sessions.
 When SDP is used to specify sessions employing the TETRA codec, the mapping is as follows: